University of London

 We welcome applications both from candidates with Higher Education housing experience and those with alternative sector experience but who can demonstrate a willingness to learn combined with a passion for providing excellent support services to customers.

-To be considered for this opportunity, please submit your application before the closing date at midnight on Monday 14th February 2022.
+To be considered for this opportunity, please submit your application (by clicking ‘apply for job’ at the bottom of the linked page) before the closing date at midnight on Sunday 4th September 2022.

 The University reserves the right to close the vacancy earlier than the published end date should it receive sufficient applications to warrant earlier shortlisting.